Dental Implants In Baton Rouge, LA

 There are two main types of dental implants – Endosteal implants and Subperiosteal implants.

-Endosteal dental implants are the most common type of dental implant and are made from titanium.
-Shaped like small screws, endosteal implants are placed into the jawbone so that they protrude through the gum to provide a foundation for the crown.
+Endosteal dental implants are the most common type of dental implant made from titanium.
+Shaped like small screws, endosteal implants screw into the jawbone and protrude through the gum to provide a foundation for the crown.

 A dental implant consists of an implant that acts as a root and a crown that appears identaical to your other natural tooth.
 An implant can last a lifetime.
 The crown can last up to 25+ years if properly cared for.